Have you ever tried cakes with sour cream? Well, you must try this chocolate sour cream pound cake!

 - Transfer the cake onto a wire rack (with the top facing up) and let it cool completely before adding the chocolate glaze.

-Making the chocolate glaze for the chocolate sour cream pound cake
+Making the chocolate ganache glaze

 - Measure the cream into a heat proof bowl.
 Double boil it until it starts to bubble on the sides.
 Remove from heat.